Frequently Asked Questions

 After 18 months, if the account remains open, the extension fee will be charged for the following

 6-month time frame.
 If there are two consecutive 6-month periods without activity and there has not been a request to close or hold the account, we will attempt to notify the intended parents and determine if the account can be closed at that time, prior to charging the new account fee.

 How does your company ensure disbursements are made appropriately?

-documentation is required, the donor or carrier uploads it with their request and the account specialists scrutinize the documentation to be sure it meets the contractual requirement.
+When documentation is required, the donor or carrier uploads it with their request and the account specialists verify each piece to be sure it meets the contractual requirement.
 Documentation submitted on a surrogacy account via the form is accessible by all parties on the Disbursement Request Log.

 Disbursements are only made when a request meets the terms agreed to.
 If the Agreement or client’s understanding is unclear relating to the request, we may e-mail the intended parents for approval or reach out to the drafting attorney for clarity.